Please refer to section 3 for when this updated agreement takes effect

 23. CLIENT UNDERTAKINGS IN RELATION TO SERVICES

-- to use the Software only as it was designed to be used;
+- to use the Services only as they are designed to be used;

-- not to use the Software in any way which could interfere with or damage Provider’s network, any other operator’s network, or another Client’s enjoyment of the Software;
+- not to use the Services in any way which could interfere with or damage Provider’s network, any other operator’s network, or another Client’s enjoyment of the Services;

-- not to use the Software for unsolicited or unreasonably frequent or voluminous communications;
+- not to use the Services for unsolicited or unreasonably frequent or voluminous communications;

 - not to publish or otherwise communicate any review of, or information about, the Services to any third party without the prior written consent of Provider, except as specifically provided for in an agreement with Provider;

 - not to disable or circumvent any protection or disabling mechanism related to the Services;

 - not to install or store any software applications, code or scripts on or through the Services unless it first obtains the written permission of Provider;